typed-graphql-builder/documentation/README.md

 # Website

-This is the documentation for typed-graphql-builder
+This is the documentation repo for typed-graphql-builder

-Please visit
+Please visit https://typed-graphql-builder.spion.dev/ to read the documentation.